Welcome to today's edition of the Rush 24-7 podcast.

 It should have been a learnable moment.

-We've been laughing and we're laughing now at these leftists and the way they're talking about work and unemployment being liberated from bad choices that you.
+We've been laughing, you know, we're laughing now at these leftists and the way they're talking about work and unemployment being liberated from bad choices.

 I mean, all you can do sometimes is laugh at them, but we make a mistake laughing at them because they're dead serious and they end up picking up a lot of low information followers.